RaidenRaider/Syphon-Filter-2-PSX-MultiDisc-Combine-Project-/README.md

 Syphon Filter 2 [SCUS-94451 / 94492]

 This will combine your 2 game CDs into 1 disc.
-Tested only with ePSXe 1.6.0 and ePSXe 1.7.0
+(Tested only with ePSXe 1.6.0 and ePSXe 1.7.0).

 WARNING: You'll need ~4GB to finish the operation